shekharma/Achira_Lab_Assignment/README.md

 4.  num_shapes(calculated)=N=int(image_size[0]**2/(k*A*shape_size[0]**2)) the A is adjusting parameter to avoid the crowd of shapes in our image i.e. more the A value less the number of shapes, less the crowd (I took A=2.5 which is gave 25 shapes for each shape type)

 ## Shape Detection/ Image Segmentation
-Image Detection is offen we call it as image segmentation.
-The main task in image segmentation is to identify the boundary.
+Image Detection is offen we call it as image localization + classification.
+The main task in image detection is to identify the boundary.
 So to detect the boundary i used thresholding technique
 #### Image Thresholding:
-In Image thresholding we find the optimized pixel value which help shape to separate from the background and highlight it.
+In Image thresholding we find the optimized pixel value which separates the shape from the background and highlight it.
 Adjusting the pixel values affect on our shape separation.
 To explain more:
    -   _, threshold=cv2.threshold(img, 25, 255, cv2.THRESH_BINARY):

-This line of code applies the thresholding operation to the input image img using a threshold value of 25.
+This line of code applies the thresholding operation to the input image(img) using a threshold value of 25.
 Pixels with intensities greater than or equal to 25 will become white (255), and pixels with intensities below 25 will become black (0).
 The thresholded image is stored in the variable threshold, while the threshold value used is stored in the dummy variable _ (underscore), which is ignored.
+Once we separate our shapes from background next we have to find the category of shape and that can be done by seeing the boudary of shape and for that we are drawing contours.

 #### Contour Drawing